celery/celery/docs/configuration.rst

 ``result_cache_max``
 ~~~~~~~~~~~~~~~~~~~~

-Enables client caching of results, which can be useful for the old 'amqp'
+Enables client caching of results, which can be useful for the old deprecated
-backend where the result is unavailable as soon as one result instance
+'amqp' backend where the result is unavailable as soon as one result instance
 consumes it.

 This is the total number of results to cache before older results are evicted.